1948 Playboy

 Production

 Serial production began in 1948.
 The production car featured engines from such suppliers as Hercules, Continental, and Willys.
 In keeping with Playboy’s lean-production plan, the engines were fitted with Ford carburetors and Chevrolet ignitions.
 Each engine came in at around 2.0-liters, and produced 40 horsepower.
 Despite the Playboy’s modest powerplants, brand advertising promised a top speed of 75 mph.
-Credit the cars lean 1900 curb weight.
+Credit the cars lean 1900-pound curb weight.

 Price